Steed Lord: Current status

-In 2009, the band moved from Iceland to Los Angeles, however, they have since moved back to Iceland and they are currently on break, focusing on individual projects.
-The trio never officially disbanded, though they have not made any music together for a while and a lot of tracks, such as Stutter and Night Games, can no longer be found on their platforms.
+In 2009, the band moved from Iceland to Los Angeles, however, most of them have since moved back to Iceland and they are currently focusing on individual projects.

 Clothing line

 In 2007, Steed Lord was commissioned by Sweden-based retail giant H&M to design a line for their Divided label.
 The Steed Lord / H&M designs were available in more than 50 countries.
 Additionally, Steed Lord is part of WeSC's “We Activist” program, and is featured in the print and video campaigns for the Swedish streetwear brand.